Josée Forest-Niesing

 Josée Forest-Niesing (December 18, 1964 – November 20, 2021) was a Canadian lawyer and politician, who was appointed to the Senate of Canada in October 2018.

 Biography

+Forest-Niesing's grandmother, Agnès Lafond, was a member of the Abénakis de Wôlinak First Nation.
+She first attended Collège Notre-Dame before getting under undergraduate degree in law, justice, and political science at Laurentian University.
+She then studied law at the University of Ottawa.
+She was called to the Ontario Bar in 1990.
+As a lawyer, she was a partner in the firm Lacroix Forest LLP where she specialized in family law, civil litigation, education law, and employment law.
 A trial lawyer from Sudbury, Ontario, she served on the boards of the Art Gallery of Sudbury, the Carrefour Francophone de Sudbury, the University of Sudbury and the Ontario Arts Council.
+Prior to her appointment as senator, she was a judge for the Superior Court of Justice Small Claims Court.

+he was an advocate for the use of the French language and helped get funding for Laurentian University's French-language programs after it was about to be cut.
+Among other actions, she did as a senator, she helped update Senate committee mandates and indigenous rights.

 Forest-Niesing was hospitalized due to COVID-19 in October 2021; she had an autoimmune condition affecting her lungs, which increased her vulnerability to the virus.
 She was discharged on November 14, but died a few days later on November 20, 2021, at the age of 56.
 Forest-Niesing had two children with her husband, Robert.